 The new quality control system seems to be working well, as the latest harvest has managed to surpass the magical 84 points on the ‘taza’ tasting scale that is the indicator for great quality, giving them a coffee that roasters would fight over.
 Sandra, who was one of the founding farmer members of the Coop before becoming its manager, says that having both the Fairtrade certification and great quality coffee gives them a real advantage in the negotiation.
 “All of our members’ coffee is certified organic and Fairtrade,” she says.
 “So if anyone wants to buy it, that’s our minimum deal – the Fairtrade price, plus the organic supplement and the Fairtrade premium.
 Even if they don’t want to label their own final brand coffee as Fairtrade, they still have to buy it from me on these terms.
 That’s the deal.”
 Now the cooperative is going further, and is separating the beans from its 26 women members to be able to offer a “grown by women” coffee, and has become the first cooperative in Colombia to carry a ‘Women Care Certified’ logo started by the Costa Rican Alliance for Women in Coffee.
 In an even more daring move during the last harvest, the cooperative also segregated the beans harvested in the three days before and after the full moon.
 The resulting coffee notched up 85.5 points on the coffee taste scale, including berry fruit notes that made it quite sought after.
 Whether it was the lunar influence or the overall emphasis on quality control hardly matters as Sandra beams with pride as she tells me about it.
 And when some fresh brewed espressos arrive for us, I am blown away by its flavour.
 It’s easily the best coffee I’ve tasted in 2017, with a superb balance of chocolate-caramel and hint of blackberry that leaves a pleasingly rounded taste in your mouth.
 Who knew?
 Full Moon coffee, folks, you heard it here first!

-The cooperative is now roasting and packing its own brand Café Pasión brand, with the aim of tapping into Colombia’s fast growing tourist industry and changing café culture.
+The cooperative is now roasting and packing its own Café Pasión brand, with the aim of tapping into Colombia’s fast growing tourist industry and changing café culture.
 It’s just 10 years since Cooagronevada was founded in 2007, and just six years since achieving FLOCERT certification in 2011, and they’ve already come a tremendous long way through their members’ own determined leadership, bold vision, along with Sandra’s refusal to take any bullshit from her buyers.
 Now she has an increasingly excellent quality product to offer.
 So, where next?
 Could there be a day when every individual small farmer could market their own single estate quality product, complete with cupping profile?
-Sandra thinks with modern technology and their increasing ability to microlots of coffee, that day may not be too far away.
-Beyond this, the cooperative is only exporting to the United States, through partner Sustainable Harvest to brands such as Lohas Beans and Café Moto, and has not yet managed to break into the European market too.
+Sandra thinks with modern technology and their increasing ability to manage microlots of coffee, that day may not be too far away.
+Beyond this, the cooperative is only exporting to the United States, through partner Sustainable Harvest to brands such as Lohas Beans and Café Moto, and has not yet managed to break into the European market.

-Being purely selfish, and knowing the one bag of coffee now squashed in my rucksack isn’t going to last long at all, I would love to see a UK importer-roaster such as Cafédirect, TWIN, Cafeology or Matthew Algie get their mitts on a container or two of their coffee.
+Being purely selfish, and knowing the one bag of coffee now squashed in my rucksack isn’t going to last long at all, I would love to see a dedicated UK Fairtrade importer-roaster such as Cafédirect, TWIN, Cafeology or Matthew Algie get their mitts on a container or two of their coffee.
 Because this is not just great coffee, it is genuinely transforming the living and working conditions for the families I met – no longer are they just growers of an average raw commodity, they are now active and knowledgeable protagonists in the specialty coffee market.
 And for a bunch of remote scattered farming families high in the mountains of the Sierra Nevada, that leaves a very satisfying taste in your mouth!